PhilipQuirke/verified_transformers/mixed_model.md

 Note that the SS (Sums to 9) task is used by the 99%-accurate 1-layer addition model algorithm.
 This mixed model does not use SS.
 It replaces SS with the 100% accurate ST (TriCase) task.

-TODO: In Paper 2, for consistency, update the text and all diagrams to this new terminology.
+TODO: In Paper 2, for consistency, update the text and all diagrams (Issue #30) to this new terminology.
+Review all use of US text.

 ## Hypothesis 1 (Deprecated)
 Our first hypothesis was that the mixed model handles three classes of questions as follows: